openvinotoolkit/openvino/docs/articles_en/openvino-workflow/generative-ai-models-guide.rst

 Now the model can be converted to OpenVINO using Optimum Intel Python API or CLI interfaces mentioned above.

-Running Generative AI Models using Native OpenVINO APIs
-########################################################

-To run Generative AI models using native OpenVINO APIs, you need to follow regular **Convert -> Optimize -> Deploy** path with a few simplifications.

-The recommended way for converting a Hugging Face model is to use the Optimum-Intel export feature.
-This feature enables model export in OpenVINO format without directly invoking conversion API and tools, as demonstrated above.
-The conversion process is significantly simplified as Optimum-Intel provides the necessary conversion parameters.
-These parameters are often model-specific and require knowledge of various model input properties.

-Moreover, Optimum-Intel applies several model optimizations, such as weight compression and using stateful form by default, that further simplify the model exporting flow.
-You can still use the regular conversion path if the model comes from outside the Hugging Face ecosystem, such as in its source framework format (PyTorch, TensorFlow, etc.).

-Model optimization can be performed within Hugging Face or directly using NNCF as described in the :doc:`weight compression guide <weight_compression>`.

-Inference code that uses native API cannot benefit from Hugging Face pipelines.
-You need to write your custom code or take it from the available examples.
-Below are some examples of popular Generative AI scenarios:

-* In case of LLMs for text generation, you need to handle tokenization, inference and token sampling, and de-tokenization.
-If token sampling involves beam search, you need to implement it as well.
-This is covered in details by `C++ Text Generation Samples <https://github.com/openvinotoolkit/openvino.genai/tree/master/text_generation/causal_lm/cpp>`__.
-* For image generation models, you need to make a pipeline that includes several model inferences: inference for source (for example, text) encoder models, inference loop for diffusion process and inference for decoding part.
-Scheduler code is also required. `C++ Implementation of Stable Diffusion <https://github.com/openvinotoolkit/openvino.genai/tree/master/image_generation/stable_diffusion_1_5/cpp>`__ is a good reference point.

 Additional Resources